From Pusch to Procter/Leiber — Discover the Next Chapter at Steam Pump Ranch

 John Monroe Procter Jr. Obituary 1992 – Arizona Daily Star

-Elizabeth “Betty” Procter was born in El Paso, Texas, to John “Jack” and Elizabeth Procter.
+Elizabeth “Betty” Procter was born in El Paso, Texas, to Jack and Elizabeth Procter.
 The family lived in Eastland, Texas, Pasadena, California, and eventually settled in Tucson, Arizona.
 Betty attended the University of Arizona, joined Kappa Kappa Gamma, and was crowned Queen of the Harvest Festival, and a socialite of Tucson.

 Hank Leiber and Betty Procter Engagement Photo MLB Press Release, November 17, 1940